devajmeireles/fraction/docs/index.md

 }
 ```

-With _Fraction_ you will focus on simplifying action creation while maintaining code clarity and readability and **focusing on what really matters: the action logic.** No classes, no namespaces, no fluff, **just what matters: the action logic.**
+With _Fraction_, you will focus on simplifying action creation while maintaining code clarity and readability and **focusing on what really matters: the action logic.** No classes, no namespaces, no fluff, **just what matters: the action logic** 🎯